A second pair of eyes on your UniFi network.

 Written findings ranked by importance.
 Recommendations from no-cost (config, log rotation) to capital (hardware refresh).
 A 15-minute Google Meet walkthrough so the report doesn’t become another PDF nobody reads.
 If you want anything in the report acted on, that’s a separate engagement.

-The Health Check is intentionally narrow in scope — these are the questions buyers ask before booking it.
+The Health Check is intentionally narrow in scope.

 What if my environment is bigger than the tier I picked?